Voting in person

 When you get to the polling station

 Give your name and address to the staff inside the polling station when you arrive.
-You don’t have to take your poll card with you.
+You do not have to take your poll card with you.

 You’ll be given a ballot paper containing a list of the people, parties or the options you can vote for.